charliebaer/Microsoft-Graph-TestApp/README.md

 ```
 4. Open your browser and navigate to http://localhost:3000.
 If everything is working, you will see a "Welcome to Express" message.

+5.You should be able to see your calender events if your login is successful